lukepoo101/open-pr-agent/README.md

    - `OPENAI_BASE_URL`: HTTPS endpoint for your custom model gateway.
    - `OPENAI_MODEL`: Model identifier (e.g. `gpt-4o-mini`).
    - `OPENAI_API_KEY`: API token that grants access to the gateway.
-3. Provide a pull_request event payload: on GitHub Actions the `GITHUB_EVENT_PATH` env is already populated; locally download or craft the event JSON and pass `--event-path <pull_request.json>` (or export `GITHUB_EVENT_PATH`).
+3. Run the reviewer:
+   - **Locally**: `uv run main.py`
+     - This will infer the PR information from your local git repository (current branch vs main).
-4. Run the reviewer: `uv run python main.py --event-path <pull_request.json> --output-path review.md`.
+   - **With Event Payload**: `uv run main.py --event-path <pull_request.json>`
+     - Useful for reproducing GitHub Actions behavior or testing specific event payloads.

 The script launches the OpenHands agent so it can explore the repository, then writes the raw Markdown review summary directly to the specified file (default `openhands-review.md`).
-Any missing env var or invalid event payload causes the run to exit with a helpful error.
+If you provide `--github-token <token>` (and a valid event path), it will also post the review as a comment on the PR.

 ## GitHub Action